Wildhoney/Formv/README.md

 ## Form Architecture

 When deciding on an architecture for your forms, it's recommended to think about them as three separate layers.
-The first and most simple layer is the `Field` which handles logic pertaining to an individual input field; it can maintain its own state such as a country selector maintains its state for a list of countries, but it does **not** maintain state for its value.
-Secondly there is the `Fieldset` layer which composes many `Field` components and is again stateless.
-Last of all there is the parent `Form` component which maintains state for the entire form.
+The first and most simple layer is the field which handles logic pertaining to an individual input field; it can maintain its own state such as a country selector maintains its state for a list of countries, but it does **not** maintain state for its value.
+Secondly there is the fieldset layer which composes many field components and is again stateless.
+Last of all there is the parent form component which maintains state for the entire form.

-With the above architecture it allows your `Field` and `Fieldset` components to be used freely in any `Form` components without any quirky state management.
-The `Form` field has the ultimate responsibility of maintaining and submitting the data.
+With the above architecture it allows your field and fieldset components to be used freely in any form components without any quirky state management.
+The form field has the ultimate responsibility of maintaining and submitting the data.

 Using `Formv` it's easy to have the aforementioned setup as illustrated below.